How to Create an Ideal Customer Profile (ICP)

 • Key job titles

-Then, look for patterns.
-It's different for every business.
-You might notice that they are concentrated in a particular region of the country, a certain industry, a similar size, or involve a specific buyer.
+Use data enrichment to fill gaps with firmographic and technographic details.
+Then look for patterns.
+You might notice concentration in a particular region, a certain industry, a similar size, or a specific buyer type.

-Step 3: Validate with Data and Feedback
+Step 3: Validate with data and feedback

 Look for patterns in your best customer data: